Verrucula arnoldaria

 Verrucula arnoldaria is a rare species of lichenicolous (lichen-dwelling) lichen in the family Verrucariaceae.
 It grows parasitically on the thallus of the rock-dwelling, crustose lichen Calogaya arnoldii.
+The known distribution of V. arnoldaria is limited to southern France and northeastern Spain.

+Taxonomy

-The species was formally described as new to science in 2007 by lichenologists Père Navarro-Rosinés and Claude Roux, from specimens collected in Vaucluse, France.
+The species was formally described as new to science in 2007 by the lichenologists Père Navarro-Rosinés and Claude Roux, from specimens collected in Vaucluse, France.
 It has also been recorded from Italy.
 The lichen has a thick brownish-grey, areolate thallus that roughly maintains the shape of its underlying host.
 The thallus is covered with a crystalline pruina.
 It makes ellipsoid spores that measure up to about 15 μm long.
 Its host grows on calciferous rocks and calciferous schists.